ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 [^10]: If you are in need of some quality entertainment, look at this commit history:
     <https://github.com/ichard26/black-mypyc-wheels/commits/main>

-[^11]: I would link to the 22.1.0 heading but currently the HTML IDs are uhhh ... terrible
+[^11]: I would link to the 22.1.0 heading, but currently the HTML IDs are uhhh ... terrible
-    and unfixed.
-I've tried fixing this with a custom sphinx extension and failed, I have other ideas left to try, but yeah :(
+    and don't persist.
+I've tried fixing this with a custom sphinx extension but it failed.
+I have other ideas left to try, but yeah :(

 [^12]: I was frustrated and had a headache thanks to the stress 🙃

-[^1]: Originally when I first landed the relevant PR it was an overall 2x improvement but
+[^1]: Originally when I first landed the relevant PR it was an overall 2x improvement, but
-    once Jelle added a stability hotfix the *effective* speedup for files that were changed is 50%.
+    once Jelle added a stability hotfix the *effective* speedup for files that are changed is 50%.
 If you're formatting a bunch of already well formatted files, the speedup is still 2x

 [@msullivan]: https://github.com/msullivan
 [changelog]: https://black.readthedocs.io/en/stable/change_log.html